Trot (music): 1980s: Challenges

-In the 80s, also two female singers, Kim Soo-hee and Sim Soo-bong enlivened the sinking popularity of trot music.
+In the '80s, also two female singers, Kim Soo-hee and Sim Soo-bong enlivened the sinking popularity of trot music.
 The two began their music career in the US Army club: Kim sang as a vocalist of a band 'Black Cats' and Sim worked as a drummer of a band 'Nonstop'.
 They are both singers and songwriters.
 Sim Soo-bong debuted in 'College Song Festival' in 1978 with "The Man Back Then".
 It was very rare for a singer to participate in the college festival with a trot song.
 Although she got no prize, the song became a big hit the next year.
 Like the success of "Come Back To Busan Harbor", so also the hit peaking of "The Man Back Then" probably has to do with the political incident back then.
 The song as well as its singer drew special attention to themselves because Sim was present at the assassination of President Park in 1979.
 But she herself suffered from the psychic trauma.
 Her next hit song was "Men are Ships, Women are Harbors" (1984).
 Otherwise, she brought little hit songs.
+Singers like Yoyomi sing 70's and 80's trot songs along with the new songs that have a Pop sound, Trot singers are still performing on MBC.

 Kim Soo-hee's career began in 1976 when she recorded her first album "Too Much".
 After the unsuccessful debut song, she appeared as a vocalist for a band in the US Army club.
 "A Yoke" (1983), "A Southbound Train" (1987) and "Sad Love" (1991) were breakthroughs in her career.
 "A Yoke" garnered above all sympathetic acceptance from those women who engaged in bars and clubs because its lyric reflected images of their quotidian hardships and solace.
 The imagery of this song was similar to that in Joo Hyun-mi's songs "Rainy Yeongdong Bridge" and "Sinsa-dong And The Man".
-"A Southbound Train" was popular at the time especially as a fight song of the professional baseball team then Haitai Tigers, comparable to "Busan Seagulls" (1982) of Lotte Giants - the trot song "Busan Seagulls" was a one-hit wonder by Moon Seong-jae.
+"A Southbound Train" was popular at the time especially as a fight song of the professional baseball team then Haitai Tigers, comparable to "Busan Seagulls" (1982) of Lotte Giants—the trot song "Busan Seagulls" was a one-hit wonder by Moon Seong-jae.
 In addition, Kim Soo-hee considered "Sad Love" her favorite song.

 In 1985, a trot music program 'Golden Oldies', literally means 'music stage', launched by KBS TV.
 It accomplished a steady rapprochement to trot's listeners till this day.